terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

-## Accessing the application deployed on OpenShift through CIS
+# Configuring access to an application deployed on Red Hat OpenShift through CIS

 ### Before you begin